Managing Contacts with SmartCloud Connect (Contacts Sync)¶

 When a Contact located in the Salesforce Contacts folder in MS Outlook is modified, these changes are conveyed (up-synced) to its matching Salesforce Contact object on the following sync session.
 A two-way sync pattern is used, so if you modify a Contact’s fields values in Salesforce, they will be down-synced to its matching Contact in MS Outlook.

-If you delete an already synchronized Contact from the Salesforce Contacts folder in MS Outlook, SmartCloud Connect checks the Deletion settings (see the article Choosing What to Synchronize) and proceeds accordingly:
+If you remove an already synchronized Contact from the Salesforce Contacts folder or delete it, SmartCloud Connect checks the value of the Deletion setting (see the article Choosing What to Synchronize) and proceeds accordingly:

-if Contacts deletion is allowed - the Contact gets deleted from Salesforce on the following sync session
+if Contacts deletion is allowed - the Contact gets deleted from Salesforce as well, on the following sync session

-if Contacts deletion is not allowed - the Contact gets automatically re-created in the Salesforce Contacts folder on the following sync session, its fields’ data retrieved from Salesforce
+if Contacts deletion is not allowed - the Contact gets automatically re-created in the Salesforce Contacts folder on the following sync session, its fields’ values retrieved from Salesforce

 Adding a Contact in Salesforce